 Children with a pulled elbow will hold the elbow flexed and the forearm in the prone position, unwilling to supinate it 1.

-The propensity of young children to develop pulled elbows most likely stems for a generalised ligamentous laxity, which also affecting the annular ligament allows the radial head to sublux into it.
-In the younger children this results in no ligamentous damage, whereas in older children partial tears are thought to occur, accounting for the persistence of pain a number of days following reduction 1.
+The propensity of young children to develop pulled elbows most likely stems for a generalized ligamentous laxity, which also affects the annular ligament, allows the radial head to sublux into it.
+In the younger children, this results in no ligamentous damage, whereas in older children partial tears are thought to occur, accounting for the persistence of pain a number of days following reduction 1.

 Radiography is unhelpful in making the diagnosis, but may inadvertently result in reduction of the subluxation as the radiographer supinates the elbow to obtain an AP view 1-2.

 Supination with the elbow flexed almost always results in reduction, and in infants almost immediate cessation of symptoms.
 Older children may have a number of days of ongoing discomfort.
 Only rarely is closed reduction unsuccessful.

 A number of patients will have recurrent episodes, however, with growth, these occur less and less frequently 1,2.

 - elbow anatomy